mooti/factory/README.md

 ```

-If we run it then we should see:
+and we run it, we should see:

 ```
 > php Run.php
 > Hello Ken Lalobo
 ```

-Test.php
+Now for tests.
+We can now create a partial mock of Bar and override the ```createNew``` method to return a mocked version of the Foo class.
+We can then set our expectations as normal.

 ```php
 <?php